 FISCAL IMPACT: The financing plan for the Potomac Yard Metrorail Station entails a self-financing plan that will not require the use of current General Fund revenues.
 The bulk of the capital costs is contemplated to be paid for using new Potomac Yard-generated tax revenues and developer contributions.
 The City has established the Potomac Yard Metrorail Station Fund, the proceeds of which are to be used solely for the design, construction, and financing of the station and are segregated from other City revenues.
-The Station Fund will receive revenue from net new tax revenues from Potomac Yard, two special tax districts, and developer contributions.
+The Station Fund has been planned to receive revenue from net new tax revenues from Potomac Yard, two special tax districts, and developer contributions.
 The plan also assumes \$69.5 million in Northern Virginia Transportation Authority (NVTA)-granted 70% funds, with the majority of that funding requested for FY 2017.
 The City has also been awarded a \$50 million loan from the Virginia Transportation Infrastructure Bank (VTIB).
 The 30-year loan locks in an interest rate of 2.17%.
+The City has requested a \$20 million TIGER grant, and will be requesting an \$88 million loan through the federal Transportation Infrastructure Finance and Innovation Act (TIFIA) program, which like the VTIB loan provides low interest rates and flexible repayment terms to minimize risk.